vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 (e.g., yoga, tai chi) and possibly also weight training.
 I will need to think more about this and introduce gradually.

-## Revival of donations list website (DLW) (likely starting June 2021)
+## Continuation of list website (DLW)

-I've put DLW on hibernation for quite a long time.
-I need to revive it and figure out a long-term plan for it.
-One component of the long-term plan might be transitioning some pieces of the work to Sebastian, but I want to first get back in the groove and get on top of the situation.
+In late May / early June, during initial experimentation with reduced wor hours, I picked up on DLW.
+I intend to continue more on DLW in July now that I have a long-term work hours reduction to 75%.
+I expect DLW to continue to be one of my focus areas for a few months.

-## Migration stuff (likely starting June 2021, alternated with DLW)
+## Continuation of migration stuff (likely starting July 2021, alternated with DLW)

 Details unclear, but I will probably pick up from where I left off in July 2020 plus the brief exploration in the last weeek of April